hendrixgg/strategy-ai/README.md

 1. Ensure that all dependencies are installed
     1. node_modules (vite react ts app + react-markdown)
     1. python packages (see backend/requirements.txt)
+1. Create a file in the backend directory titled ".env" containing OPENAI_API_KEY="your api key here"
 1. Open up split cmd terminals
-1. In the right terminal start the python server by running: "npm run start-backend"
+1. In one terminal start the python server by running: "npm run start-backend"
-1. In the left terminal open the vite react app by running: "npm run dev"
+1. In the other terminal open the vite react app by running: "npm run dev"

 ## What is This For?
 This is an app designed to take company's strategy documents and identify the core strategy of the business across the multiple perspectives, including: